joysmith/c-/2 Intermediate.md

 Objectives

+- Creating and initializing arrays
+- Determining the size of arrays
+- Copying and comparing arrays
+- Passing arrays to functions
+- Searching arrays
+- Sorting arrays

 ### 2. Creating and Initializing Arrays<a id="2"></a>

 Array- We use array to store sequence of object in the memory like sequence of number and so on.